saahilchadha1/TextScheduler/README.md

     - `0 <any unit>` means the message should not be requeued
 - `contact_first_name: String` - the receiving contact's first name
 - `contact_last_name: String` - the receiving contact's last name
-- `contact_phone_no: String` - the receiving contact's phone number with country code
+- `contact_phone_no: String` - the receiving contact's phone number
 - `message: String` - message to send

 ## Frontend (Stretch Goal)